Hannalysis/100DaysOfCode/README.md

 --- Day 41 ---
 2024-11-26

-Feeling a bit better today, but I did spent a lot of time today finishing up todays work at bootcamp.
+Feeling a bit better today, but I did spend a lot of time today finishing up today's work at bootcamp.
 Finished up hacking an LLM task, and did many tough exercises about Git here: https://learngitbranching.js.org/

 Luckily my Python capstone project; Data Entry Automation was almost complete - I managed to write my loop to iterate through the 3 list types, to autofill out in the correct fields of the google form.